Work for Perfect – From Drop Saw to teaching the Bible

-“The reason I am leaving Carpentry and choosing to work as a apprentice minister is to serve the lord Jesus.
+“The reason I am leaving Carpentry and choosing to work as an apprentice minister is to serve the Lord Jesus.

-Well thank you very much for taking the time to do this interview with me.
-It was very inspirational and everyone here at Perfect would like to wish you best of luck in your new role as Minister.
+Well, thank you very much for taking the time to do this interview with me.
+It was very inspirational and everyone here at Perfect would like to wish you the best of luck in your new role as Minister.